Skip to content

 Where can I trade EOS perpetual futures?

 EOS perps are listed on 3 exchanges: dYdX, Gains Network, and SynFutures.
-See the "Where to Trade" section above for a full comparison of fees, leverage limits, and direct trading links for each venue.
+The "Where to Trade EOS Perpetual Futures" section compares fees and leverage limits and gives a direct trading link for each venue.

 Category: Layer 1 · Data updates every 2 minutes · All rates shown are annualized